databrickslabs/splunk-integration/README.md

   * Documenation:  [[markdown](/docs/markdown/Databricks%20-%20Pull%20from%20Splunk.md), [pdf](/docs/pdf/Push%20Data%20to%20Splunk%20from%20Databricks.pdf), [word](/docs/word/Push%20Data%20to%20Splunk%20from%20Databricks.docx)]
   * Notebook - pull_from_splunk: [source](/notebooks/source/pull_from_splunk.py), [html](/notebooks/html/pull_from_splunk.html), [dbc](/notebooks/dbc/pull_from_splunk.dbc)

+## Log ingestion

-### Data collection sources with Notebooks and documentation are included for the following sources:
+Data collection sources with notebooks and documentation are included for the following sources:

 This project also provides documentation and notebooks to show case specifics on how to use Databricks for collecting varous logs (a comprehensive list is provided below) via stream ingest and batch-ingest using Databricks autoloader and Spark streaming into cloud Data lakes for durable storage on S3.
 The included documentation and notebooks also provide methods and code detials for each log type: parsing, schematizing, ETL/Aggregation, and storing in Delta format to make them available for analytics.

-#### Log Collection documentation:
+### Log Collection documentation:

 * Cloudtrail logs
   * Documenation: [[markdown](/docs/markdown/Databricks%20%20-%20AWS%20CloudTrail.md), [pdf](/docs/pdf/Databricks%20%20-%20AWS%20CloudTrail.pdf), [word](/docs/word/Databricks%20%20-%20AWS%20CloudTrail.docx)]